 Before the trip

 We want you as our guest to have the best conditions for a good experience.
 Before this trip, you will receive advice and tips on how to best prepare.
-We also offer personal coaching via phone and email if you want it.
-All participants are invited to a digital meeting approximately two weeks before departure.
-If you are unable to attend, we will contact you by phone to confirm, inform and give you the opportunity to get answers to any questions.
+All participants are invited to a digital meeting approximately four weeks before departure.

 Requirements for prior knowledge and how you can prepare yourself